-If you wish to complain about this privacy notice or any of the procedures set out in it please contact: The Support Team (email@example.com) or James Gibbs, The Data Protection Office (Jamesg@reresourcegroup.co.uk).
+If you wish to complain about this privacy notice or any of the procedures set out in it, please contact the Data Protection Officer at email@example.com.

-You also have the right to raise concerns with Information Commissioner’s Office on 0303 123 1113 or at https://ico.org.uk/concerns/ if you believe that your data protection rights have not been adhered to.
+You also have the right to raise concerns with the Information Commissioner’s Office on 0303 123 1113 or at https://io.org.uk/concerns if you believe that your data protection rights have not been adhered to.